ben-manes/gradle-versions-plugin/README.md

 </details>

 The trailing `-jre` and `-android` keep Guava's ordinary releases out of the unstable set.
-A library that states its qualifier some other way, such as `13.4.0.jre11`, still reads as unstable and needs the pattern extended, so check this against the versions your own build sees before relying on it.
+A version that spells its qualifier some other way, such as `13.4.0.jre11`, still matches as unstable and needs the pattern extended, so check this against the versions in your own build before relying on it.

 You can then configure [Component Selection Rules](https://docs.gradle.org/current/userguide/dynamic_versions.html#sec:component_selection_rules).